jdelamer/csci-128/source/topic3.rst

 * Especially 6 weeks later when you have to change it

-* And *especially* when someone else has to make sense of your mess
+* And *especially* when someone else has to make sense of your code
 * Comments shouldn't just repeat what's obvious from reading the code
 * They should provide a *higher level* description of what's happening.
-* Computer Scientists get real geeky about comments
-* Physicists immediately go into shock and collapse if they write a single comment
 * Find a healthy balance that works for you

 Function headers